There is a lot that goes into hosting a large holiday party, but with a few tips from a seasonal pro, you can pull of the best holiday party yet!

-For Thanksgiving, I prepare my cornbread dressing, cranberry sauce and other dishes well in advance, which allows me to relax and plan for hiccups in our plans.
+For Thanksgiving, I prepare my cornbread dressing, cranberry sauce and other dishes well in advance, which allows me to relax.
 There will always be a little something that goes awry, so the more you have done ahead of time, the less stressed you will be.

 Related Post: Top Thanksgiving Leftovers Recipes

 In fact, I like to have everything ready to rock by the night before the event.
 The day of, I wake up, enjoy coffee and breakfast and can leisurely prepare for the gathering.
 It makes life so much simpler and more enjoyable!

 Keep It Simple Stupid.
 The more simplistic you can make your event – the better.
 That doesn’t mean you don’t put forth effort.
 It means that you focus on the important parts of having everyone gather instead of the insignificant details.

 It’s not about the tablescape, the perfectly polished silver platters or matching holiday napkins.
 It’s about gathering and enjoying each other’s company.
 Plus, when was the last time you reflected on Aunt Myrtle’s perfectly coordinated tablescape and setting?
 What did it look like last year? ….That’s what I thought.

 For us, Thanksgiving dinner is served buffet style on disposable tablecloths and paper plates.
 Why?
 So I can enjoy the company of my family instead of loading a dishwasher with 15 people in my kitchen.

 5. Enjoy it.

 These people love you – that’s why they are there!
 Enjoy the holiday and reflect on the reason for the season.
 Be thankful that you have too much food or too many people.
 That means you have so much love in your home.

 Don’t worry about the things you cannot control.